 Another key difference: Columbia also offers an early decision (ED) option for candidates committed to attending the school.
 This ED process requires a first choice commitment and a binding admit (e.g., a required deposit).
 The Columbia admissions cycle is rolling, so the earlier you submit your application, the sooner you will receive feedback, even as early as July.

-Rodrigo De Paula, a past Stacy Blackman Consulting client, was admitted to both Wharton and Columbia.
-He chose Columbia.
-He shared about the differences between the application essays and process, “The applications are very similar in that both schools are very career-goals oriented.
+A past Stacy Blackman Consulting client, who was admitted to both Wharton and Columbia, chose Columbia.
+The client shared about the differences between the application essays and process, “The applications are very similar in that both schools are very career-goals oriented.
 They are acutely interested in what your short-term and long-term career plans are.
 The main difference is the interview process.
 Columbia has an interview with an alum, which is typically a more casual process and could take place anywhere.
 Wharton has their group interview, which is much more distinctive and requires more preparation.”

 Another past Stacy Blackman Consulting client, Christina Jiang, who was admitted to both Wharton and Columbia, shared her insights on the two applications.
 She ultimately picked Wharton over Columbia.
 She shared, “The application process for Columbia and Wharton were not too dissimilar.
 Both had essays that were typical MBA-style asking you to look into how an MBA will help you in your career goals in the next 3-5 years.
 Columbia had 2 additional essays that focused on its unique position in being in New York City and a more ‘behavioral interview’ style essay.
 The biggest difference in the application process I felt was the fact that anyone applying to Columbia has to be appreciative of the fact that it is in New York City.
 Having lived in NYC for 8 years at that point, I already loved the city, and I could tell that the Columbia application process wanted to see if candidates would notice and appreciate the opportunity to take advantage of going to business school in one of the greatest cities in the world.
 Additionally, the Columbia application process really valued networking and getting to know current students or AdCom.”